-May/ June
+May/June

-The deadline to apply for a summer bursary is typically mid-May.
-This deadline may vary slightly from one year to the next and full details will be emailed to students.
+The deadline to apply for a Summer bursary is May 13, 2022.
+This deadline is subject to change and details will be emailed to students.

 Students entering first or second year in September should apply for OSAP.
 Please note that the application should be available by the end of May.
 Out-of-province students should apply to their provincial funding program.
 Students who have applied for OSAP will start receiving their Notice of Assessment (NOA) approximately six to 12 weeks after submitting an application.